RobertTalbert/discretecs-vault/Trees/Prim's Algorithm.md

 > 4. Repeat steps 2 and 3 until all vertices are in the spanning tree.
 >

-Notes:
+**Notes**:
 - Prim's algorithm is an example of a greedy algorithm since it chooses the minimum weight edge each time.
 This will guarantee that the spanning tree is minimal.
-- The result of the algorithm is a tree since we are intentionally adding edges that do not create cycles.
+- The result of the algorithm is a [[tree]] since we are intentionally adding edges that do not create cycles.
 (In step 2 the algorithm adds an edge only if one endpoint is in the tree and the other is not, so no cycle is created.)

 ## Examples